 Controlling black beard algae in your aquarium can be tough.
 Figuring out the cause of the problem, making some changes, and then killing the algae with careful chemical treatments is the best course of action to solve this problem.

-Is Black Beard Algae Harmful To Fish?
+Is It Harmful To Fish?

 Black beard algae are not harmful to your fish.
 Some types of fish, like Siamese algae eaters, will even feed on BBA.

-Why does my fish tank have black algae?
+Why does my aquarium have it?

 If you have black beard algae in your aquarium, it was probably introduced with live plants or animals from another fish tank.
 If the conditions are right, these algae can grow and multiply quite quickly.

-Do snails eat black algae?
+Do snails eat it?

 Some types of snails have been reported to feed on black beard algae.
 Ramshorn snails in particular can be very effective at controlling black algae.
 The only downside to these snails is that they have a habit of multiplying fast!

-What kills black beard algae?
+What kills it?

 Apart from fish species like the Siamese algae eater that feed on black beard algae, the best way to kill it is to dose or spot treat with hydrogen peroxide or liquid carbon dioxide products like Seachem Excel.